MicrosoftDocs/win32/desktop-src/tablet/using-the-com-library.md

 ---
-Description: 'Overview of the COM Library and notes on using Tablet PC Technology sections of the Windows Vista SDK.' ms.assetid: 'fa43fad9-804c-42d9-9717-6686d5f98ed8'
+Description: Overview of the COM Library and notes on using Tablet PC Technology sections of the Windows Vista SDK. ms.assetid: fa43fad9-804c-42d9-9717-6686d5f98ed8
 title: Using the COM Library
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the COM Library

 The Tablet PC managed library reference can now be found in the regular Windows Vista SDK Class Library reference section.
 It provides an object model for Microsoft Visual C++.
 The majority of the objects in the COM Library are identical to those found in the Tablet PC Managed API.

 However, the COM API contains some members in addition to those found in the Managed API because of differences between the standard Microsoft Win32 environment and the Microsoft .NET Frameworksoftware development kit (SDK) environment.
-For example, the InkRectangle and InkTransform objects are used in COM, but the FrameworkSDK provides native implementation for [**InkRectangle Class**](inkrectangle-class.md) and [**InkTransform Class**](inktransform-class.md) that eliminates the need for these objects in the Tablet PC platform Managed API.
+For example, the InkRectangle and InkTransform objects are used in COM, but the FrameworkSDK provides native implementation for [**InkRectangle Class**](/windows/win32/msinkaut/?branch=master) and [**InkTransform Class**](/windows/win32/msinkaut/?branch=master) that eliminates the need for these objects in the Tablet PC platform Managed API.

 > [!Note]
 > The objects in the COM API and the ink controls are not designed for use in Active Server Pages (ASP).